tdooner/rails-marathon-weekend/README.md

 # Lessons Learned
 * Marathon
   1. **Only the master dispatches HTTP webhooks.** In hindsight this should have been obvious, but it is not documented anywhere.
 So, every marathon client needs to be started with its network-accessible IP address as a value for [`http_endpoints`](https://mesosphere.github.io/marathon/docs/event-bus.html)
-  2. **Marathon Error messages don't exist.** It's still relatively new, but there just aren't error messages if a deployment fails for some reason.
+  2. **Marathon Error messages don't exist.** It's a still relatively new project, but trying to debug why certain behavior is happening in the web UI is quite difficult.
   3. **`docker pull` takes a long time**.
 The first time I try to scale onto a new mesos slave, the marathon task times out because Docker is fetching ~1 GB of images.
 I'm not sure if there is a current way to get around this.
 * Consul
   1. In this toy architecture, *bootstrap mode* is your friend because you can reboot the singular master with impunity.
 But in a real architecture, you probably would not want to reboot the master and thus not run in bootstrap mode.